Seasonal Outdoor Watering Restrictions

 Are there any discounts available on the trash bill?

 At the present time, there are two discounts available on the City sanitation bill.
 The "Hardship Rate" is for seniors and/or disabled resident homeowners who meet the eligibility guidelines of the C.A.R.E. program on their electric, gas, or telephone bill.
-The discount reduces the bill by $5.00 per month (to $21.85) and applies only for owner/resident customers on baseline service of one 95 gallon trash and one 65 gallon recycle cart.
+The discount reduces the bill by $5.79 per month (to $24.01) and applies only for owner/resident customers on baseline service of one 95-gallon trash cart and one 65 gallon recycle cart.

-The second discount is a "Small Can Rate" for those who generate very small quantities of trash and can reduce the size of their trash can from 95 gallons down to 40 gallons.
+The second discount is a "Small Can Rate" for those who generate very small quantities of trash and can reduce the size of their trash cart from 95 gallons down to 35 gallons.
 (The recycle cart stays at 65 gallons.)
-This "small can" discount reduces the bill to $22.31 per month which is $4.54/month LESS than standard service of $26.85 per month.
+This "small can" discount reduces the bill by $5.14 per month to $24.66.
+The rate for standard residential solid waste/recycling service is $29.80 per month as of July 1, 2021.

-Residents may change can sizes one time per year at no charge, but there is a $25 charge for subsequent changes in can size.
+Residents may change the number or size of carts one time per year at no charge, but there is a $32.54 charge for subsequent changes in can size or quantity.

-Customers can receive both discounts, if they quality.
+Customers can receive both discounts if they qualify.

-To request an application for discount or to order a small can, call a City of Victorville Customer Service Representative at (760) 955-5001.
+To request an application for discount or to order a small cart, call a City of Victorville Customer Service Representative at (760) 955-5001.

 Someone is stealing my recyclables.
 What can I do?